Omycron83/Notes/Current Life.md

 - Write 400 words on an article
 - Work through one topic in uni
 - Roughly schedule entire day
-- Abstain from instance-gratification, find happiness in focused work
+- Abstain from instance-gratification, find happiness in focused work or socializing

 Languages:
 - Gain basic knowledge of the chinese language, including the character system